dbcli/pgcli/docs/pages/asking_for_input.rst

 ==========================

 This page is about building prompts.
 Pieces of code that we can embed in a program for asking the user for input.
-If you want to use `prompt_toolkit` for building full screen terminal applications, it is probably still a good idea to read this first, before heading to the :ref:`building full screen applications
+Even if you want to use `prompt_toolkit` for building full screen terminal applications, it is probably still a good idea to read this first, before heading to the :ref:`building full screen applications <full_screen_applications>` page.

-<full_screen_applications>` page.
+In this page, we will cover autocompletion, syntax highlighting, key bindings, and so on.

 Hello world